 Chapter 5.
-Installing a RHEL for Edge image
+Deploying a RHEL for Edge image

-You can install the RHEL for Edge image using the RHEL installer graphical user interface or a Kickstart file.
+You can deploy a RHEL for Edge image using the RHEL installer graphical user interface or a Kickstart file.

-To install the images on bare metal, use a Kickstart file.
+To deploy the images on bare metal, use a Kickstart file.

-Installing the RHEL for Edge images involves the following high-level steps:
+Deploying a RHEL for Edge image involves the following high-level steps:

 - Extract the image file contents.
 See Section 3.4, “Downloading a RHEL for Edge image” for information on how to download the RHEL for Edge image